PrimordialMoros/Bending/CONTRIBUTING.md

 ## Project Layout

-The project is currently split into 2 main modules:
+The project is split into the following modules:
 - `bending-api` - Developer api module
+- `bending-common` - Common implementations
-- `bending-paper` - Has several adapter modules which to support different nms versions
+- `bending-paper` - Paper implementation, also has adapter submodules to support different nms versions

 `me.moros.bending` is the top level package.